 Conductor and composer Curtis (Curt) Tucker has created, produced, and performed in opera and musical theater productions in a career that has taken him throughout the United States.

-Curt currently serves as Artistic Director for First Coast Opera in St. Augustine, Florida, and is an active freelance producer and conductor of opera and music performances throughout the United States.
-He has collaborated with hundreds of directors, conductors, designers, singers, musicians, and technicians to create compelling operatic storytelling that celebrates artistry and moves audiences.
+Curt currently serves as General & Artistic Director for First Coast Opera in Saint Augustine, and maintains a freelance schedule as conductor, composer, and singer.
 As the second-longest serving General Director for Opera Saratoga, Curt guided the company's rebranding from the Lake George Opera Festival, expanded its longstanding Young Artist Programs, produced 22 new summer festival productions, including the professional premiere of Ned Rorem’s Our Town, produced and directed an annual children’s opera tour, and planned and led numerous other year-round programs and events.He formerly served as General Director of Sorg Opera in Middletown, Ohio, and Whitewater Opera in Richmond, Indiana.

-Curt earned a Bachelor of Music Education degree, magna cum laude with Honors in Music, from Central Methodist University, the Master of Music in Conducting degree from the University of Northern Colorado, and a Juris Doctor degree from Northeastern University School of Law.
+Curt earned a Bachelor of Music Education degree, magna cum laude with Honors in Music, from Central Methodist College, a Master of Music in Conducting degree from the University of Northern Colorado, and a Juris Doctor degree from Northeastern University School of Law.
 He also received certificates in Voice from the Chautauqua School of Music and Arts Administration from the Professional Arts Management Institute in New York City.

-Copyright 2014-2017 Curtis Tucker.
+Copyright 2014-2022 Curtis Tucker.
 All rights reserved.